Ziqi-Yang/peek/README.md

    2. Use `peek-overlay-dwim` to store the region
    3. Use `peek-overlay-dwim` again to show a peek view of the marked content.
 You can use this command in other buffer/window to show the marked content.
    4. Use `peek-overlay-dwim` to hidden the peek view.
+   Tips: You can make the peek view of the marked region automatically updated by customize `peek-live-update` to `t`.
+Or you want to manually update content, you can use `peek-view-refresh` command.

 - Find definition of a symbol.
    1. Use `peek-xref-definition-dwim` to show the definition at the cursor point in peek view.
    2. Use `peek-xref-definition-dwim` again to hide the peek view.
 You can also use `peek-overlay-dwim` to do this job.

 - Display eldoc for the symbol under cursor.
   note: you need Emacs version >= 28.1
   1. Customize `peek-enable-eldoc-display-integration' to t.
   2. You may also want to remove other eldoc display functions